-I am a strong believer that sharing knowledge is a responsibility and should be a priority for academics.
-My position as a research fellow does not include a teaching position, so I have worked outside of my fellowships to involve myself in education.
+I have gained a variety of other educational experiences with students ranging from graduate students to elementary school students.
 Through the Jefferson County Public Schools, I have worked with elementary school educators to organize field trips and develop content for lessons.
+Because I lived extensively at a field station, I regularly give guest lectures about tropical forest ecology and ecosystem processes to visiting field courses.
+I also worked with the Glenwood High School to provide visiting high school students with their first research experiences.
 At the university-level, I served as a consultant for the redesign and implementation of an R-based curriculum in a graduate-level course covering statistical analyses and experimental design.
 Additionally, I waived a semester of my fellowship to make myself available to teach an introductory biology lab and gain experience managing undergraduate teaching assistants.
-Because I live approximately 6 months per year at a field station, I regularly give guest lectures about tropical forest ecology and ecosystem processes to visiting field courses.